-The gallbladder is a sensitive organ, and maintaining a healthy diet full of nutrient-dense foods help keep it in perfect health.
-Certain foods that can protect and promote a healthy gallbladder, while others increase the likelihood of problems like inflammation or gallstones.
+The gallbladder is a sensitive organ, and maintaining a healthy diet full of nutrient-dense foods helps keep it in perfect health.
+Certain foods can protect and promote a healthy gallbladder, while others increase the likelihood of problems like inflammation or gallstones.

-Because your gallbladder may need to be removed if it isn’t kept in great health, eating a gallbladder-healthy diet is essential.
+If your gallbladder isn’t kept in good health, it may need to be removed.
+So eating a gallbladder-healthy diet is essential.

 For a healthy gallbladder, incorporate the following foods into your diet: